 - I: c.3500 BCE - c.3000 BCE

 The people lived in round houses with square adjoining rooms.
 Among the finds are axes, arrowheads, pottery, objects made of bone (spindles, needles...), and objects made of stone (obsidian, basalt, flint).
 The bones of cattle and fish inform us about the diet of the inhabitants, while the spindles and needles are evidence for textile making.

-In the second half of the third millennium BCE, the site was (for unknown reasons) abandoned, but there were still people living in the neighborhoord, because Shengavit remained in use as cemetery for some time.
+In the second half of the third millennium BCE, the site was (for unknown reasons) gradually abandoned, but there were still people living in the neighborhood, because Shengavit remained in use as cemetery for some time.
+Something similar happened at Garni.
 Evidence for the Middle and Late Bronze age, though, is rare.